-The mystical design of some of the plants in the animation are inspired on the antique Botanical Voynich manuscript, which was written by an unknown author in the 15th century.
+The design of some of the plants in the animation is inspired by the ancient Botanical Voynich Manuscript, written in an unknown code by an unknown author in the 15th century.

 Plants are often the subjects of paintings but their involvement in literature and drama is rarely centre stage.
 Many authors have written from the point of view of an animal or created animals with distinctly human characteristics.
 Anthropomorphic plants are harder to find and generally confined to the realm of fantasy.
 Possibly the most realistic occur in Lewis Carroll’s Through the Looking-Glass.
 The roses, violets and daisies that Alice encounters there are ‘real’ flowers with ‘real’ preoccupations like a fear of being picked or of their petals fading.
 They only fail to talk, as the Tiger-lily explains, for lack of “anyone worth talking to”.

-The participating composers and musicians who are making the animation even more wonderful and which I am very grateful to work with are:
+The participating composers and musicians with whom I am very grateful to have had the opportunity to collaborate are:

 Benedicte Maurseth (folk musician from Norway)

 Cheryl E Leonard (composer, performer, field recordist and instrument builder from USA)

 Heidi Torsvik (artist, singer, composer, performer, producer from Norway)

 Kala Pierson (Performer and awarded composer from USA)

 Lazerus Winter (Grammy-nominated, platinum award- winning record producer, composer, artist, musician from USA)

 Maria Jardardottir (Performing/composing voice musician/producer, Røyst Trio from Norway)